An annotated bibliography has two parts:

 - methods used (if it is original research)

 - Relevance (optional) - provides additional information about whether the source is relevant to your paper and why.
 Ask your instructor if this is needed.

 The length of an annotation can be between 30 to 150 words, but ask your instructor for specifics.

 See below for an example that follows APA @ Conestoga style.

-This article describes the history and the processes of nuclear energy.
-Nuclear power affects both government and industry.
+This article described the history and the processes of nuclear energy.
+Nuclear power has affected both government and industry.
 Statistics outlining the enormous cost that comes with the use of nuclear power are given in this article.
-The authors also outline the many regulations that have been added to the use of nuclear energy throughout the years in order to decrease the risks associated with it.
+The authors also outlined the many regulations that have been added to the use of nuclear energy throughout the years in order to decrease the risks associated with it.
 The problem of waste is also addressed, along with the impact of nuclear power on industry.

 This article will be helpful because it provides background information about nuclear energy and nuclear power plants, and about the effect nuclear power has on government and business.
 An overview of the history of nuclear energy can give readers a better idea of what occurred at Fukushima and help them to understand the analysis of the Fukushima failure.